All Episodes

 brian harrison

-Well, I tell people all the time the most important, and I think uh Moms for Liberty, I don't think they would agree with this.
+Well, I tell people all the time the most important, and I think Moms for Liberty, I know they would agree with this.

-Um I think the most important, most impactful office, political office in America today is is your local school board.
+I think the most important, most impactful office, political office in America today is your local school board.

-So number one, we gotta have real conservatives run for local office.
+So, number one, we got to have real conservatives run for local office.

-But number two, demand that the governor of Texas, Lieutenant Governor, and the Texas legislature stop giving even a single penny to the teacher unions, and then we've got to stop this egregious practice called taxpayer funding lobbying, where we take property taxes and hand it over to liberal extremist lobbyists to force the Texas government to again put money back in the hands of teacher unions.
+And that we've got to stop this egregious practice called taxpayer funding lobbying, where we take property taxes and hand it over to liberal extremist lobbyists to force the Texas government to again put money back in the hands of teacher units.

 steve bannon